Latest Projects

 Project Progress

-The CCP project was established in May 2020 and is currently in its fourth phase contracted through June 2023.
-The CCP project is currently partnered with 20 CBOs and all 13 of Utah's LHDs.
+The CCP project was established in May 2020 and is currently in its fifth phase.
+The CCP project is partnered with 20 CBOs and all 13 of Utah's LHDs.

 How This Project Aligns With OHE’s Foundational Practices